roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

 	make newlib linux
 	popd
 ```
-DO NOT SKIP this step if you do not have an already proved toolchain, especially for OpenSBI.
+**DO NOT SKIP** this step if you do not have an ***already proved toolchain***, especially for OpenSBI.
 It may take some time to build, but you will not regret it !
-Put the toolchain in your $PATH and confirm that eg riscv64-unknown-linux-gnu-gcc runs
+Put the toolchain in your $PATH and confirm that eg riscv64-unknown-linux-gnu-gcc runs ok. *2023-02-10 Recently I found that I can also use Debian's toolchain from riscv-sid , at least from the kernel and then - not tested yet for opensbi and/or litex.*

 3) I run the following to build a FPGA Bitstream: